CORONAVIRUS: Latest updates here.

 Since the nineteenth Century, people have been referring to bohemians, who were usually artists, musicians and writers who lived life for the experience (and the absinthe.)
 The characters of La Boheme are just like that, down on luck and rent, but high on love and life.
 There's Roldofo and Mimi, an everlasting couple for whom struggle often gets in the middle, and Muschetta and Marcello, the outrageous, flirtatious ones who always seem to find their way back to eachother.
 You can't fail to enjoy the riotous and charismatic tales of these wild young things!

-Opening night: 8 May 2021
+Opening night: 13 May 2023

-Two hours and fifteen minutes
+Two hours and 35 minutes with one interval

 Angel Blue and Janai Brugger as Mimi (alternate dates)